-During the first couple of hours after the bus left, we tested Tara’s new recorder, H4N Zoom, which she got the last minute from Shutter Master.
+We found our seats and settled down.
+During the first couple of hours after the bus left, we tested Tara’s new recorder, H4N Zoom, which she got also last minute from Shutter Master.
 We created what this trip would be for us and listened to our recorded voices.
 The quality of the recorder was awesome!
-And, it would prove to be perfect for capturing conversations with our lovely hosts in Tinglayan, music from the traditional dance performed during a wedding in Tinglayan, conversation with the adorable 92-year-old tattoo artist Fang-od, conversation with our wonderful host in Sabangan Russell, playing of drums and singing of the talented kids and teenagers of Lake Sebu, sound of mornings in Lake Sebu, interview with the Eskayas in Bohol, and the sound of a beach in Samar.
+And, it would prove to be perfect for capturing conversations with our lovely hosts in Tinglayan, music from the traditional dance performed during a wedding in Tinglayan, conversation with the adorable then-92-year-old tattoo artist Fang-od, conversation with our wonderful host in Sabangan Russell, playing of drums and singing of the talented kids and teenagers of Lake Sebu, sound of mornings in Lake Sebu, interview with the Eskayas in Bohol, and the sound of a beach in Samar.

 As soon as we got to Tabuk, we looked for the red jeepney to Tinglayan that Manong Francis advised us to take.
-We saw a green one.
-When I told Tara that we were supposed to look for the red jeepney, she said, “They might change colors, you know.”
-Haha!
+A newbie that I was, I told Tara that we were supposed to look for a red jeepney, instead of the green one that we saw.
+She said, “They might change colors, you know.”
+Oh yeah.
 So, after confirming with the driver of the green jeepney that it was also going to Tinglayan, we left our bags inside, without worrying if anything would happen to our stuff, and looked for a place to have breakfast.

 We walked and enjoyed the first morning of our trip.
 It was so beautiful.
 We breathe fresh air and were greeted with smiling faces of the people in Tabuk, who were very accommodating despite the almost existence of a language barrier.